-Vegan gummy supplements look straightforward-until you try to manufacture them consistently at scale.
-The biggest mistakes happen when teams treat vegan gummies like “gelatin gummies with a substitute.”
-In reality, vegan systems behave differently in the kettle, in the depositor, and in the bottle, and they demand tighter control over a few variables most people don’t prioritize early enough.
+Vegan gummy supplements seem simple—until you try to make them at scale.
+The biggest mistake?
+Treating vegan gummies like gelatin gummies with a substitute.
+They behave differently in the kettle, the depositor, and the bottle.
+And they need tighter control over a few variables most people don't think about until it's too late.

-The rarely discussed issue that drives the majority of vegan gummy problems is the three-way relationship between water activity (aw), the acid system, and the plant-based gelling network.
-When those three aren’t engineered to work together, you get the classic failures: tacky surfaces, clumping, weeping, depositor clogs, gritty texture, shape deformation, or inconsistent results from lot to lot.
+What's rarely discussed?
+The three-way relationship between water activity (aw), the acid system, and the plant-based gelling network.
+When those three aren't engineered to work together, you'll run into classic problems: tacky surfaces, clumping, weeping, depositor clogs, gritty texture, shape deformation, or inconsistent results from lot to lot.

 Vegan gummies are a different physical system